lsolbach/qclojure/README.md

 ![Visualization of the probabilities of the Bell state](/doc/images/bell-state.svg)

 ### Bernstein-Vazirani Algorithm Example
-This example shows the execution of a quantum algorithm on the simulator backend.It also prints the final state and the measurement outcomes and generates SVG images of the circuit and the final state.
+This example shows the execution of a quantum algorithm on the ideal simulator backend.
+It also prints the final state and the measurement outcomes and generates SVG images of the circuit and the final state.

 ```clojure